moris351/spool/README.md

 # spool
-pre-alloc memory for performance or security
+thread safe memory  pool for performance or security